Emily3403/FanControl/README.md

 # FanControl

 This Program provides a way to control your fans while also controling the "Govenor policy" as well as "Energy Preference" of your linux system.
-Three modes of operating are currently supported:
+Three modes of operating are currently supported.

+This Program should transparently switch modes to the most appropriate in this moment.
+You will be able to disable this feature if you don't like it as it is tailored to my personal workflow

 ## Sustained Load